timunie/Ava-ApiTests/website/docs/P_Avalonia_Media_EllipseGeometry_Rect.md

 #### Property Value
+<a href="T_Avalonia_Rect">Rect</a>

+## Remarks
-<a href="T_Avalonia_Rect">Rect</a>When set, this takes priority over the other properties that define an ellipse using a center point and X/Y-axis radii.
+When set, this takes priority over the other properties that define an ellipse using a center point and X/Y-axis radii.

 ## See Also